 - provides protection for other related characteristics including sexual orientation and gender reassignment although these are outside the scope of this article.

 The kinds of discrimination recognised by the Equality Act are:

 - Indirect discrimination

-Direct sex discrimination
+Direct sex discrimination and examples

 Direct sex discrimination means treating you less favourably because of your sex.

 Many people have an unconscious bias towards males or females and that will often lead us to make stereotypical assumptions about the sexes.
 In most cases, those assumptions will be benign, but a stereotypical decision can result in unlawful discriminatory conduct, as shown in the examples below.

 Your employer failed to consider you for a promotion because the role involved frequent overseas travel and they assumed you wouldn’t want to do this role because of your young family.
 It would be sex discrimination to assume that a woman who has young children could not travel for work.